microsoft/fluentui/rfcs/components/reducing-tooltips.md

 There is more detailed information on tooltip accessibility problems and requirements in this [tooltip talk](https://www.youtube.com/watch?v=lb0_v7D4kbs) and [tooltip article](https://sarahmhigley.com/writing/tooltips-in-wcag-21/).

+In addition to tooltip accessibility, adding Tooltip as a dependency of other components also increases the bundle size for those components.

 ## Problem statement

 Our out-of-the-box experience in multiple components relies on tooltips to convey necessary information (e.g. the name of a persona in FacePile), or to enable truncation (e.g. Nav, pickers, Combobox).
 By choosing this UI pattern as our default, we are pushing authors to build less accessible experiences as well as creating more bugs, technical/UX debt, and higher maintenance costs for ourselves.